flodlan/Lab-Wiki/documents/technical-help/hpc-cluster/linux-bash-scripting.md

 To use these `.txt` documents as scripts, you simply set the document as executable `$ chmod +x myscript.sh ` on the terminal and run it by simply typing its name and hitting enter `$ /path/to/my/file/myscript.sh `

+{: .note }
-_Note:_ For the system to read a text file as a bash command, you need to start it with `#!/bin/bash ` and use the file extension `.sh `
+> For the system to read a text file as a bash command, you need to start it with `#!/bin/bash ` and use the file extension `.sh `

 **For Loops and If statements in Bash**